copiousfreetime/libsql-ruby/README.md

 ## CREDITS

-* Jamis Buck for the first [ruby sqlite implementation](http://www.rubyforge.org/projects/sqlite-ruby)
+* This is a straight port of the [amalgalite](https://github.com/copiousfreetime/amalgalite) gem, also written by me.

 ## CHANGES